-At a first glance, it looks like any letter and papercraft.
+At first glance, it looks like any letter and papercraft.
 But once your child opens up that first letter addressed personally to them, you’ll see it’s so much more.
 Living up to its tagline of “Sparking Kids’ Intellectual Curiosity,” you’ll watch their eyes light up when they see it come in with the mail.

 How many times do we hand a tablet over to our kids and tell them to play some games?
-Or even if you’re among the parents that tell their kids to go read a book, how many kids actually pick up that book?
+Or even if you’re among the parents telling their kids to read a book, how many kids actually pick up that book?
 With MailPop, kids break away from the screen and have an enticing activity.
 It gets them hooked to read more and to make the craft.

 We should all be alarmed at how much screen time impacts our children.
 The more your child watches TV or idly plays on tablets and other devices, the worse their progress will be in a variety of areas.
-Problem-solving, communication skills, and social interaction notably suffer the most when kids don’t find healthy ways to learn and play.
+Problem-solving, communication skills, and social interaction suffer the most when kids don’t find healthy ways to learn and play.

 – It provides fun content that stimulates the mind

 While reading books is a great way for kids to learn, MailPop goes beyond that by providing reading AND something to do.
 That activity comes in a 3D papercraft that relates to that week’s reading material.
 So the lesson doesn’t just go in one ear and out the other.
 It stays in their mind because the craft helps them have fun and retain it.

 MailPop is carefully curated for children ages 5 to 10 to detail exciting topics in a way that kids can relate to.
 That 3D craft is fun for all ages as it helps older children improve focus while younger ones can fine-tune those fine motor skills.